wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365-developer/embedded-web-experiences/includes/3-exercise-create-custom-teams-personal-tab.md

-In this exercise, you'll create a new Microsoft Teams personal tab by using the Microsoft Teams Yeoman Generator, Visual Studio Code, and App Studio.
+In this exercise, you'll create a new Microsoft Teams personal tab by using the Microsoft Teams Yeoman generator, Visual Studio Code, and App Studio.

 ## Prerequisites